petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 You can preview your content using the selected default template or display page template before publishing, allowing you to make any necessary adjustments to ensure that your content appears as intended to your users.

-### Previewing a Web Content Article with a Template
+### Previewing a Web Content Article Using a Template

 1. In the properties tab, select a template to preview the web content article